hpc/charliecloud/doc/faq.rst

 This happens even if you have :code:`github.com` in your :code:`~/.ssh/known_hosts`.
-This file is not available to the build because :code:`ch-image` runs :code:`ch-run` with :code:`--no-home`, so :code:`RUN` instructions can't see anything in your home directory.
+This file is not available to the build because :code:`ch-image` runs :code:`ch-run` with :code:`--no-home`, so :code:`RUN` instructions can’t see anything in your home directory.

 Solutions include: